Skip to content

 Tuition fees

-Fees listed are for 2024 entry; fees for subsequent years are subject to confirmation as fees are reviewed on an annual basis and may change.
+Fees listed are for 2025 entry.
+Fees are reviewed on an annual basis and may change for subsequent years.

 The level of fee that you will be asked to pay depends on whether you're classed as a UK (Home) or International (including EU) student.
 Check your fee status on the University of York website.